 Sculpture Trail - New artworks for 2016

-Serving fresh coffee and homemade cakes amongst a range of tasty hot and cold food options from 10.30am - 3pm Monday to Friday and 10am - 4pm at weekends.
+Serving fresh coffee and homemade cakes amongst a range of tasty hot and cold food options from 10am - 4pm daily.
 Tel 01594 368009.
 Sorry but card payments can not be taken.

-Contain-A-Cafe will be in place until refurbishment works have taken place on the lodge building.
-The cafe also sell Sculpture Trail and Forest Walks leaflets, Stickman packs and Discovery Passes.
+Contain-A-Cafe will be in place until refurbishment works have been completed on the lodge building.
+The cafe also sell Sculpture Trail leaflets, Stickman packs and Discovery Passes.

 The main play area includes a zip wire, swings and fireman's pole and a mini picnic area.
 There is a separate toddler area for our younger visitors.